mlresearch/v238/_posts/2024-04-18-jhunjhunwala24a.md

   approximation for the full Fisher and highlight their communication and compute efficiency for FL.
-Finally, we conduct extensive experiments on various datasets, which show that these variants of FedFisher consistently improve over competing baselines. "
+Finally, we conduct extensive experiments on various datasets, which show that these variants of FedFisher consistently improve over competing baselines.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: jhunjhunwala24a
 month: 0
-tex_title: " {FedFisher}: Leveraging {F}isher Information for One-Shot Federated Learning "
+tex_title: "{FedFisher}: Leveraging {F}isher Information for One-Shot Federated Learning"
 firstpage: 1612
 lastpage: 1620
 page: 1612-1620